martbhell/martbhell.github.io/posts/2011/02/brocade-san-switch-firmware-upgrades.md

 Do you want to use the latest one in each series?
 Probably.
 Do check for published advisories and the release notes in the firmwares.
 Some models or blades may work on 7.0.x and not on 7.1.x or vice versa.
 Fabric OS 7.3.x supports all hardware that supports 7.2.x.
 Basically you **need** to read the release notes for at least the version you are upgrading to, to confirm that it supports your switch.

-## Download firmware links:
+## Download firmware links

 - 5.x and 6.x at HPE's [http://whp-aus2.cold.extweb.hp.com/pub/softlib/software12/COL22074/co-86832-6/FOS-Drawer\_Statement.htm](http://whp-aus2.cold.extweb.hp.com/pub/softlib/software12/COL22074/co-86832-6/FOS-Drawer_Statement.htm)
   - New Link for some older 5.3-8.0.x from HPE: [https://support.hpe.com/hpsc/swd/public/detail?swItemId=MTX-fd389e31ce584b35911249126f](https://support.hpe.com/hpsc/swd/public/detail?swItemId=MTX-fd389e31ce584b35911249126f)
   - 6.0.x can also be found here: [ftp://ftp.hp.com/pub/softlib/software10/COL22074/](ftp://ftp.hp.com/pub/softlib/software10/COL22074/)
 - For [FOS 7.x](http://www-01.ibm.com/support/docview.wss?uid=ssg1S1003855 "on ibm.com")
 - For [FOS 8.x](http://www-01.ibm.com/support/docview.wss?uid=ssg1S1009577)
-- NetApp's Broadcom/Brocade link: http://www.brocadeassist.com/public/NetAppRelease
+- NetApp's Broadcom/Brocade link: <http://www.brocadeassist.com/public/NetAppRelease>
   - This has more documents and **newer** firmware than the IBM one.

 If you go to downloads for HP's 4/16 there is a link that also takes you to the older FOS firmware.
 If you don't click through it also only have the firmware that this switch supports.
 So the latest on there at the moment is 6.2.2f.